dfinity/ic-staking-documentation/docs/4-safest-staking-option/4-safest-staking-option.md

 ### 2. Once you have your `seed phrase`, what **tools** can you stake with?

 Right now, your safest option is:

 **Air gapped** computer + **networked** phone

 You will use the **air-gapped computer** to create and sign messages *which it cannot send since the computer* is air-gapped.
 These messages will be turned into QR codes.
-You will use a **networked smartphone** to "bridge the air gap" by reading QR codes from the **air-gapped computer** and sending them directly to the Internet Computer.
-The worst-case scenario is that the phone does not send the messages, but the phone never gets access to anything sensitive.
+You will use a **networked smartphone** to "bridge the air gap" in section 4.2 by reading QR codes from the **air-gapped computer** and sending them directly to the Internet Computer.
+Security-wise, the worst-case scenario is that the phone does not send the messages, but the phone never gets access to anything sensitive.

-Soon, you will have *another* option: **[Ledger Nano](https://shop.ledger.com/products/ledger-nano-x) integration**
+Soon, you will have *another* option: **[Ledger Nano](https://shop.ledger.com/products/ledger-nano-x) integration**.
 You can see a [preview here of how it will work](https://www.youtube.com/watch?v=YefRR6O-xjg)